samme90s/samme90s/docs/server-setup.md

 ### Update

-1. `sudo apt update` get newest packages.
+1. `apt update` get newest packages.
-2. `sudo apt upgrade` update to the newest packages.
+2. `apt upgrade` update to the newest packages.
-3. `sudo apt dist-upgrade` update OS/Distribution.
+3. `apt dist-upgrade` update OS/Distribution.

 ### Restart

-- `sudo shutdown -r now` (This will perform a system shutdown in a proper way and then reboot the computer).
+- `shutdown -r now` (This will perform a system shutdown in a proper way and then reboot the computer).
-- `sudo reboot`
+- `reboot`

 ## Node.js